Skip to main content

 Undergraduate Timetable

-Bachelor of Science (Mathematics) students are required to choose their track starting from the second semester of their second year.
+Bachelor of Science in Mathematics with Honours students are required to choose their track starting from the second semester of their second year.
 The following table details the suggested courses corresponding to your selected track.

 Track 1 (Pure)